-The Whitefish Trail is a user supported, community-driven asset providing over 25 miles of natural surface trails and seven trailheads located in a forested, rural environment.
+The Whitefish Trail is a user supported, community-driven asset providing over 42 miles of natural surface trails and twelve trailheads located in a forested, rural environment.
 The diverse trail system is appropriate for outdoor enthusiasts and families including hikers, dog walkers, mountain bikers, horseback riders and runners of all abilities.

 Trails are comprised of stacked loops, scenic overlooks, beautiful single-track trail and gated logging roads.
 It is a fabulous portal into prime wildlife habitat, sweeping vistas, and mountainous recreational hubs.
 The Whitefish Trail is the result of a community collaborative project driven by Whitefish Legacy Partners, a local non-profit.